Heavy Vehicle Mechanics Competition

 Training Package Requirements – Regional Level

-The 2018 WorldSkills Australia Regional Competition for Heavy Vehicle Mechanics align to the Units of Competency (Elements of Competency and Performance Criteria) in the AUR31116 – Certificate III in Heavy Commercial Vehicle Mechanical Technology (Release 1) Qualification.
+The 2024 WorldSkills Australia Regional Competition for Heavy Vehicle Mechanics aligns to the Units of Competency in the AUR31120 – Certificate III in Heavy Commercial Vehicle Mechanical Technology and AUR31220 – Certificate III in Mobile Plant Technology Qualification.

 Regional Tasks